geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Yeah, but it doesn't know that.
 Yeah, but it doesn't know that.

 ##### **Chenyu** [[00:13:18](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=798)]
 Sure, I mean, that's trading capability to user experience.
 The real thing here is that it shouldn't be any of this.
 The real thing here is that it should be a range.
-Yeah, but it's not going to be a range soon, so...
+Yeah, but it's not going to be a range soon, so..

 ##### **Geohot** [[00:13:28](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=808)]
-Yeah, but it's not going to be a...
-Well, but no, I think, yeah, for now, just...
-Okay, I was thinking...
+Yeah, but it's not going to be a..
+Well, but no, I think, yeah, for now, just..
+Okay, I was thinking..
 I'll write a simple example if I'm missing something about why this is hard.
 You are going to need one either helper function or a one-line forward loop that actually creates

 ##### **Geohot** [[00:13:44](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=824)]
 the gradients as zeros.
 Okay.
 Because otherwise, your first mini batch is different, right?
 Yeah.
 Which might even still work with the JIT.

 ##### **Geohot** [[00:14:01](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=841)]
 And the JIT is pretty good about that.
-Like the JIT...
-No, our JIT is very janky about weird...
+Like the JIT..
+No, our JIT is very janky about weird..
 No, but it won't capture the first run.
 It'll only capture the second run.
 It might just work.

 ##### **Sieds Lykles** [[00:14:11](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=851)]
 Okay, sure.